corememltd/cloud-managed-dns/README.md

  * `dig` ([Tutorial](https://phoenixnap.com/kb/linux-dig-command-examples)) - part of the Debian/Ubuntu `bind9-dnsutils` package
  * `git`
  * `gmake` - GNU `make`
+     * macOS users need to use `gmake` where the instructions below describe that you need to type `make`
  * `ssh`
  * `unzip`